I was meeting an old friend for lunch … but he was running late.

 Even though Ed’s memory was going, his heart was strong — especially for causes and ‘doing the right thing.’
 He once asked what I was up to.
 “I’m working on a story on Bobby Steeves.”
 Steeves is the mentally-challenged man in Campbellton who was tormented without mercy over the years … because he was simple and gay.
 “That’s bullshit how people treated him,” retorted Ed.
 What jerks …”

 I’d been warned that those suffering from Alzheimer’s could easily become — how does one put this tastefully? — sexually aroused.
 Sure enough.
-Ed and I were in his fourth-floor unit at the senior’s complex, looking out the window, when he spotted two young women on the sidewalk below.
+Ed and I were in his unit at the senior’s complex, looking out the window, when he spotted two young women on the sidewalk below.
 “See those girls?” he asked.
-Without waiting for an answer, he went on to say that one of the girls was crazy over him — and that they’d actually gone on a few dates.
+Without waiting for an answer, he went on to say that one was crazy over him — and that they’d actually gone on a few dates.

 It was all BS, of course.
 But not to Eddie.